lw8192/Red-Team-Dev/C/Linux_RPC.md

 REST - JavaScript

 ## gRPC
-Protocol buffers: format to serialize structured data.
+Protocol buffers: simple language-neutral and platform-neutral Interface Definition Language (IDL).
 Defined in the .proto file: methods and request / reply fields.

+###
-C++ Structure for an RPC Call on the client side:
+C++ Structure for a DFS Streaming RPC Call on the client side:
 ```
 //in Public class of the client:
 void Fetch(const std::string& filename){